 Looking to make an escape for about an hour?
 Bring the fam along to United Escapes of America Tempe.
 It’s definitely not your ordinary escape room experience.
 There are over 5 separate rooms at United Escapes of America Tempe that offer parallel play rather than linear play, meaning a ton of things are happening at the same time – giving everyone playing something mysterious to figure out (great for those siblings of yours).
 With rooms with names like Ransom, The Island and Rush Hour, there’s something for everyone (to figure out).

 Here’s a hare-brained idea: give your family a walking tour of downtown Tempe with Tempe Tales and soak in the vibe of downtown and the world-famous Mill Avenue.
 Fourteen life-sized jackrabbits have been hidden around downtown and are waiting to be found.
 Use the clues to find the rabbits while you are exploring downtown.
 Fun fact: the ginormous jackrabbits (the not life-sized) at Centerpoint Plaza outside of Pedal Haus Brewery are by the same artist, Mark Rossi.

-Go ahead and show off Tempe Town Lake’s 20th Anniversary on November 9 (fun fact: the lake was the brain-child of ASU students in the 1960’s – yay innovation!) and head west down the lakeside to Tempe Center of the Arts (check out the Gallery) and the Elmore Pedestrian Bridge.
+Go ahead and show off Tempe Town Lake (the lake was the brain-child of ASU students in the 1960’s – yay innovation!) and head west down the lakeside to Tempe Center of the Arts for free admission to The Gallery (open Tuesday-Saturday, 10am-5pm) and the Elmore Pedestrian Bridge.
 Here, you’ll see the country's largest hydraulically-operated steel gate dam system and if you’re on the bridge at the right time the most beautiful sunset views in the Valley.